 During recovery, Gary took it easy for the recommended 10 days after his procedure, but as someone accustomed to an active lifestyle, he was eager to start running again.
 He gradually and methodically increased the time he spent walking outside.
 He began working out at the Cardiac Rehab Unit at Kettering Medical Center, where he could start jogging while attached to a heart monitor.

 “It gave me a lot of confidence knowing that my heart was okay,” Gary said.
 “It’s a really comprehensive program and I recommend a lot of people go to them now.”
 On his last day, he increased his activity to an hour and a half of straight aerobic exercise using the treadmill, bike, and elliptical.
 Now, he’s ready to run another marathon in April.

 Looking back on this experience, Gary sees God in it all.

 “I know God’s hand was totally involved and protective,” Gary said.
 Between his run the night before and a mission trip planned to Belize the following Thursday, Gary felt lucky that his heart attack happened when he was already at the hospital.

 “They helped me in time so that I didn’t have heart damage,” Gary said.
 “God definitely provided exactly what I needed.
 His grace is sufficient and it’s given me more urgency.
-Now I can hug a little bit longer and spend a little more time with every relationship.”
+Now I can hug a little bit longer and spend more time with every relationship.”

 That sentiment includes the relationships he builds with his patients, which is a change he says he’s seen since recovering.

 “I have even more knowledge and empathy for people and what they’ve gone through,” Gary said.
-“It allows me that further connection so hopefully I can be that inspirational story to them.”
+“It allows me that further connection, so hopefully, I can be that inspirational story to them.”